Etymology: From make + -dom.

 The prospect of vocational achievement can lure the aspirant on with the same endowment of "makedom and fairness" as any woman's.

-Making your new domain name a reality has never been easier, thanks to Makedom.
+Making a domain name investment has never been easier, thanks to Makedom.